schr0841/cnn_project/README.md

 <img width="928" alt="Screenshot 2024-09-10 123623" src="https://github.com/user-attachments/assets/57ed1b9c-a780-4318-b7d1-3b06bc01fbec">
 <img width="916" alt="Screenshot 2024-09-10 123837" src="https://github.com/user-attachments/assets/f52f7c21-e84a-4a34-a263-44abc91f01b0">

+Even though we created first_model with the Functional API, the data augmentation portion of it was created with the Sequential API.
+Sequential components of larger models, such as data augmentation pipelines, can be integrated into models built with the Functional API.
+Both APIs produce layers compatibile with the Keras ecosystem.
+Because data augmentation transforms input data before it reaches the model's core, it doesn't affect the flow of data within the larger model.
+Defining data augmentation as a Sequential block effectively creates a single layer that acts as any Keras layer.

-Including the augmented inputs as part of the Rescaling layer was necessary because in the Functional API, which describes the submodels overall, the data flow between model layers is explicitly defined by passing the output of one layer as the input to next layer.
+Including the augmented inputs as part of the Rescaling layer was necessary because in the Functional API, the data flow between model layers is explicitly defined by passing the output of one layer as the input to next layer.
 In the scaled_inputs = Rescaling(1./255)(augmented_inputs) statement, the '(augmented_inputs)' explicitly indicates the rescaling operation should be applied to the output of the previous layer, augmented_inputs.
 Without passing '(augmented_inputs)' as the input, the models would not know which data should be rescaled.

 ### Modifying the Pretrained ResNet50 model for compatibility with the cnn base model